Emiliano1919/Basic-Tic-Tac-Toe/README.md

 But you can edit its size and position with background-size and background-position.

 Stroke, fill and color are completely different attributes in svgs.

+It is important to note when is it best to use flex or grid.
+For the gameboard it was way easier to implement responsiveness with flexbox.

+Dynamic view height will make the biggest container cover all available space in both a computer and a mobile device.

+To make the gameboard symmetrical it was easier to use dvw instead of a combination of dvw and dvh, since screens normally have different vw and vh.